girldevelopit/gdi-python/deloitte-python-2-jan-2023/README.md

 # Girl Develop It Python 2 Class, Jan/Feb 2023

 ## Overview
+This course is a special series customized for the Deloitte WinC (Women in Computing) group.
+It's based on the standard GDI Python 2 curriculum, but adjusted for the interests of the group, which included working with APIs and building web apps with frameworks.

 This course builds on the basics covered in Python 1 and includes more advanced topics, such as:

 - File input/output